21h/imap2mbox/README.md

 A utility to export email folders from an IMAP server to local mbox files with YAML configuration and optional gzip compression.

-Free for personal and non-commercial use.
+Free for personal non-commercial use.
 Contact me if you’d like to use it in your business.

 ## Project page
 Documentation and downloads at https://imap2mbox.blindage.org